 You know how there’s a new diet or nutrition news article coming out every day?!
 It’s overwhelming and confusing for most people – especially those of us trying to be healthy and make better choices.

 For many people, diet is a 4-letter word (literally and figuratively!) that makes one shutter and recoil.
 Here’s the thing, diet is simply the kind of foods a person eats habitually.
-It’s often shaped by our culture, environment, and upbringing (which may explain why some of us struggle to make healthier choices!).
+It’s often shaped by our culture, environment, and upbringing, which may explain why some of us struggle to make healthier choices.

-It’s important to note that each human body, while similar in many ways, is also vastly different in our chemical makeup, including how we metabolize foods, how our bodies respond to stress, and so forth.
+It’s important to remember that each human body, while similar in many ways, is also vastly different in our chemical makeup, including how we metabolize foods, how our bodies respond to stress, and so forth.
 It’s personal and each of us may require different strategies on the journey.

 The Diet Spectrum

 On the left, we have our “highly structured” eaters.
 This includes individuals strictly following a diet, such as Whole30, Paleo, gluten-free, etc. This is not including the 2-week crash diets, but more long-term.

-In the middle, there’s balance.
-This does not mean someone on a gluten-free diet for medical purposes needs to start eating wheat bread to be balanced!
+In the middle, you find balance.
+This does not mean someone on a gluten-free diet for medical purposes needs to start eating wheat bread to be balanced.
 It’s simply a tool to check in and determine where you are on the spectrum.

-The question is, what do you need to do to bring more balance in your diet?
+The question is, what do you need to change to create more balance in your diet?
 For some it may include more boundaries.
 Yet for others it may include a permission slip to eat off the plan every so often.

-Food for thought:
+Food for thought

 As you go throughout your day or week, ask yourself is this choice Well Balanced?
 We find it most helpful to plan ahead!
 That way the decision is made before we get bombarded with too many choices.

-Wanting to find more balance in your diet and lifestyle?
+Do you want to find more balance in your diet and lifestyle?
 Let’s chat!